Miroslav Krstić: Research in Control Theory

-Krstić is Editor-in-Chief of Systems & Control Letters and has been senior editor in Automatica and IEEE Transactions on Automatic Control.
+Krstić has served as Editor-in-Chief of Systems & Control Letters and as senior editor in Automatica.
+On January 1, 2026 he started tenure as Editor-in-Chief of IEEE Transactions on Automatic Control.

 Industry Work

 Krstić has contributed to technologies in extreme ultraviolet lithography, advanced arresting gear for Ford-class carriers, laser spectroscopy on NASA's Curiosity (rover) on Mars, particle accelerators, oil drilling, nuclear fusion, and Li-ion battery systems.
 Among the living mechanical and aerospace engineers in the U.S., Krstić is ranked sixth by ScholarGPS and is among the ten highest cited according to Research.com and Google Scholar.

 CHIP PHOTOLITHOGRAPHY: Krstić founded the Cymer Center for Control Systems and Dynamics in 2008.
 His extremum seeking (ES) algorithm helped stabilize EUV light sources at Cymer Inc. in 2012, forming the basis of US Patent 8598552B1 and reducing the chip resolution from 193 nm to 13 nm.
 Cymer was acquired by ASML in 2013.

 AIRCRAFT CARRIERS: From 2014 to 2019, Krstić led development of control systems for the Advanced Arresting Gear on the USS Gerald R. Ford (CVN-78) aircraft carrier, through his consultancy with General Atomics.

 ACCELERATORS: Krstić's ES methods were adopted at major accelerator labs including Los Alamos, CERN, and DESY, reducing re-tuning time significantly.

 MARS ROVER: An MS thesis supervised by Krstić developed the autofocus algorithm used in the ChemCam on NASA's Curiosity (rover) on Mars.

 OTHER TECHNOLOGIES: Krstić's work has been applied to downhole pressure sensing at Equinor, battery estimation with Bosch and ARPA-E, fusion control at General Atomics, HCCI engine optimization at Lawrence Livermore National Laboratory, and jet engine stabilization at United Technologies.
 He also developed controls for Northrop Grumman for UAV endurance and for the Navy’s T-craft vessel.